 However, if you have money to spare then the mid-range MacBook Pro that Apple updated in May 2020 - the model that starts at £1,799 - is a great option, with 16GB RAM, a new quad-core processor and all the benefits of Apple's pro range of laptops.

 Sometime as much as you would love to own the best and most powerful Mac, the budget just won’t stretch above £1,000/$1,000.
 Maybe that is more than you are willing (or able) to pay.
 Luckily there are a few other options:

 If you are a student, check out Apple’s education store to get a discount on your new Mac.

 Apple sells Macs that have been returned to it.
 These could be ex-display Macs from Apple Stores, or they might be Macs that were returned due to a fault that has since been fixed, or it might be old stock that the company is selling after a new model has launched.
 You can pick up some good deals here.

 If you really can’t afford an adequately specced Mac for programming your app on you could rent one.
-Have a look at Hardsoft Computers or Rent It to see what’s for offer, or take a look at macincloud and get access to Mac servers from $20 a month.
+Have a look at Hardsoft Computers to see what’s for offer, or take a look at macincloud and get access to Mac servers from $20 a month.